Chart Color Schemes

 Infrastructure

-Hallam has very high levels of nearby infrastructure activity, ranking in the top 20% nationally
+Hallam has strong levels of nearby infrastructure activity, ranking in the top 30% nationally

-Changes to local infrastructure significantly impact an area's performance.
-AreaSearch has identified 12 projects likely affecting the region.
-Notable ones include Hallam Secondary College Upgrade, Early Learning Victoria Hallam, Bunjil Place Precinct Development, and Hallam Healthcare Precinct.
-The following list details those most relevant:.
+Changes to local infrastructure significantly influence an area's performance.
+AreaSearch identified 12 projects likely impacting the area.
+Key projects are Hallam Secondary College Upgrade, Early Learning Victoria Hallam, Bunjil Place Precinct Development, and Hallam Healthcare Precinct.
+The following list details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.